cooper/ferret/doc/intro/5-function-arguments.md

 # Function arguments

-To make things look neater, function arguments are written inside the body rather than the function declaration header.
+To make things look neater, function arguments are written inside the body rather than in the function declaration header.

 Here, we [`want`](../Keywords.md#want) a name to be passed so we know who we're saying hello to, but if not, we're not going